 Risk: price continuing without stopping at level.

-Problem: stop loss placement as price can overextend on smaller time frames through S&R area – even if it’s slightly.
+Problem: stop loss placement as the price can overextend on smaller time frames through S&R area – even if it’s slight.

 2) CONFIRMATION OF BOUNCE:

 A trader waits for a confirmation of price to stop at the expected support or resistance zone.